Core Vocabulary

 Zeno, S.M., Ivens, S.H., Millard, R.T., & Duvvuri, R. (1995).
 The educator’s word frequency guide.
 Brewster, NY: Touchstone Applied Science Associates, Inc.

-Download article PDF: Core Vocabulary
+Download full text of article (PDF): Core Vocabulary